• Skip to main content

 How can I set up a payment plan for my Mississippi state taxes?

-Setting up a payment plan for your Mississippi state taxes involves contacting the Mississippi Department of Revenue to assess your eligibility and complete the application process for an installment agreement.
+Setting up a payment plan for your Mississippi state taxes involves contacting the Mississippi Department of Revenue to discuss your tax debt and eligibility for an installment agreement.
+You can apply online or via mail, providing necessary financial information.

 What are the eligibility requirements for Mississippi tax installment plans?